wso2/docs-is/en/includes/guides/organization-management/try-a-b2b-use-case.md

 ## Try it out

-The following guides explain how an organization user who has admin privileges of **Guardio Insurance Administrative App** login and use the administration portal.
+The following sections explain how an organization user who has admin privileges of the **Guardio Insurance Administrative App** logs in and uses the administration portal.
 Also, this guide explains how other organization users consume the **Guardio Insurance Business App**.

 ### Try out Sign In with SSO